rpeleg1970/bare-metal-arm/mem/readme.md

 - Connect board RAM is 0xA0000000 to 0xA3FFFFFF (64MB).
 Part is allocated for
   stack and static variables (see starup.S), the rest is managed here.

-NOTE current implementation uses a linked list, first fit just to get started working. the below is an optimization of it.

 Managing the remaining memory is done along the following guidelines:
 - we do not have an OS and VMM so newly allocated memory is taken starting from the heap base, and going up.
 A single pointer tracks the next location, which we will call 'uncharted'